A Beginners Guide to Lead Gen.

 The best way to do this is to test features on your landing pages, such as the elements, including the headline, subtitles, bullet points, call-to-actions, and more.

 Look at this as a prime piece of real estate in your marketing strategy.
 It is up to you to take advantage of what to offer and experiment with what drives the best results.

 People often think there is some magic recipe to get the perfect ad copy or highest converting lander up and running.

-That is literally the magic recipe.
 Rinse and repeat until your landing page is exactly where you want it to be.
 You’ve got to keep testing before you can get it right.
 A/B testing is not negotiable.